Matt Maiellaro: Early life and education

 He is a native of Pensacola, Florida, and a graduate of Pensacola Catholic High School.

 Career

-One of Maiellaro's earliest jobs was answering viewer mail for TBS in the late 1980s, where he met future Adult Swim executive Mike Lazzo (who was a program administrator for TBS at the time).
+One of Maiellaro's earliest jobs was answering viewer mail for TBS in the late 1980s, where he met future Cartoon Network executive Mike Lazzo (who was a program administrator for TBS at the time).
 Soon after, Maiellaro worked as a production assistant and assistant director on full-length feature horror films in the early 1990s, such as Darkman, Basket Case 3: The Progeny, Children of the Corn II and Hellraiser III: Hell on Earth.
 Some non-horror films he worked on were Kleptomania, Ring of Steel, Mr. McCallister's Cigarette Holder and Ruby in Paradise.

 Voice work

 Maiellaro provides the voice of Err the Mooninite, the Cybernetic Ghost of Christmas Past from the Future, and other various roles on Aqua Teen Hunger Force, as well as various characters for the other Adult Swim shows he's involved with.
 When voice acting on Aqua Teen Hunger Force, he is sometimes credited as "The Amazing Voice of Matt Maiellaro".
 Maiellaro also provided the voice for Mouse Fitzgerald, the main protagonist in his series 12 oz.
 Mouse.
 Most of the time, his voice is modified through Autotune.

 In 2006, Maiellaro had a cameo as a cricket in the English dub of the anime Ergo Proxy.